Construction Worker Injuries and Your Legal Options

 - Being run over by a reckless trolley or truck driver

-- Suffering a fall because of defective safety equipment
+- Suffering a fall because of faulty safety equipment

 - Suffering electric shocks from defective equipment